Arm Treasure Data provides a SQL-like query language interface called the Hive query language.

 The Hive query language (HiveQL) is the primary data processing method for Treasure Data.
 HiveQL is powered by Apache Hive.
-Treasure Data is a cloud data platform that allows users to collect, store, and analyze their data on the cloud.
+Treasure Data is a CDP that allows users to collect, store, and analyze their data on the cloud.
 Treasure Data manages its own Hadoop cluster, which accepts queries from users and executes them using the Hadoop MapReduce framework.
 HiveQL is one of the languages it supports.

 No Need to Worry about Schema Changes